LineError32/LC_ScaryModpack_v2/README.md

+# Important
+This modpack needs BepInEx 5.4.22 installed manually to work.
+Newer versions of BepInEx have not been tested.

-# Note
+# Modpack Backup
-This modpack is one of my first so don't exspect to much.
-Manualy add BepInEx 5.4.22 to this modpack for the mods to work.
-Modpack backup (if thunder store is no working)

-Mods-190
-Ram-
+If thunderstore is not working

 # ChangeLog
 1.1.0
 -Fixed multiplayer :D
--Removed & added some mods
+-Removed & added mods for better performance

 1.0.0
 -First public modpack hurryay!!